Top “secrets” that VOIP sellers won’t tell

 Once more, many VOIP vendors will not do this appraisal (or will not do it appropriately) and afterward will sell you a product package, only to let you spend thousands of dollars that are not necessary at all.

 IV.
-AI-Driven Assistant
+AI-Driven Assistant within the phone system

 V. Route Calls When Internet Service Goes Down